civitaspo/civitaspo/README.md

 ### Hi there 👋

+I'm a Data Reliability Engineer having specialties of Distributed Processing, Data Engineering, and Big Data Processing.
+And I'm also committing some OSS projects like Embulk, Digdag, and so on.

 <!--
 **civitaspo/civitaspo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.